THIS DATE IN HISTORY: July 20

 Datsyuk finishes his NHL career with 918 points (314 goals, 604 assists) in 953 games during 14 seasons.
 He has back-to-back 97-point seasons in 2007-08 (when the Red Wings win the Cup) and 2008-09 (when they lose Game 7 of the Final to the Pittsburgh Penguins).
 He also becomes one of the best in the NHL at the shootout, and the term "Datsyukian deke" is coined for some of his most spectacular moves in the tiebreaker.

-2016: Center Brad Richards, a Stanley Cup winner with the Tampa Bay Lightning and Chicago Blackhawks, announces his retirement after 15 seasons in the NHL.
+2016: Brad Richards, a center who plays on Stanley Cup winners with the Tampa Bay Lightning and Chicago Blackhawks, announces his retirement after 15 seasons in the NHL.
 Richards wins the Conn Smythe Trophy in 2004 after helping the Lightning win the first championship in their history, and he plays for Chicago's Cup-winning team in 2015.
 He ends his NHL career with 932 points (298 goals, 634 assists) in 1,126 regular-season games, and 105 points (37 goals, 68 assists) in 146 Stanley Cup Playoff games with the Lightning, Dallas Stars, New York Rangers, Blackhawks and Red Wings.